Release notes

 sudo /usr/local/bin/xb-vwrite -I -q -o "Your Org name" -s 00000000

-To manage performance and security, a high frequency of requests to the server will result in your network being blocked.
+To manage performance and security, a high frequency of requests to the server will result in the sending network being blocked.

 Changes